-Since there are potential risks in doing business with PEPs, financial organizations must have a system in place to assess and mitigate those risks.
+Since there are potential risks in doing business with politically exposed persons, financial organisations must have a system in place to assess and mitigate those risks.
 This is where Customer Due Diligence (CDD) comes into play.
 CDD or KYC policies are essential in building an effective Anti-Money Laundering (AML) program.
-By properly assessing a customer’s risk prior to onboarding, financial organizations can apply the preventive measures necessary to protect the organization and PEP’s business relationship.
+By properly assessing a customer’s risk prior to onboarding, financial organisations can apply the preventive measures necessary to protect the organisation and politically exposed persons business relationship.

 The CDD Rule has four core requirements as outlined by the Financial Crimes Enforcement Network (FCEN).
 It requires covered financial institutions to establish and maintain written policies and procedures that are reasonably designed to:

 To avoid violations and costly fines and penalties, you need to have a comprehensive view of compliance across your enterprise.
-Personator, Melissa’s Identity Verification service, provides PEP (Politically Exposed Person) and watchlist tools to consolidate screening and easily integrate with your existing technology infrastructure.
-Personator allows you to choose from our proprietary Personator AML Data Feed which includes comprehensive sanctions lists (OFAC, UK, UN, EU) PEP and other U.S. government and international restricted party watch lists.
+Melissa’s Identity Verification service, provides PEP (Politically Exposed Person) and watchlist tools to consolidate screening and easily integrate with your existing technology infrastructure.
+This allows you to choose from our proprietary AML Data Feed which includes comprehensive sanctions lists (OFAC, UK, UN, EU) PEP and other government and international restricted party watch lists.